 This button powers the DP1 on and off.
-The DP1's power status is indicated in the center of this button (see the bottom of page 7 for more details).
+The button must be held for 2 seconds to power the unit on or off.
+This is to prevent accidental shut downs during menu navigation.
+The DP1's power status is indicated by the LED in the center of this button (see page 8 for more details).